nikita322/PodmanView/README.md

 ## Security Notes

 - Always use HTTPS in production (via reverse proxy like nginx)
-- The `-no-auth` flag should never be used in production
+- `PODMANVIEW_NO_AUTH=true` should never be used in production
 - PAM authentication uses system credentials - use strong passwords
 - Admin access is restricted to users in wheel/sudo groups
+- JWT secret is auto-generated and stored in `.env` - keep this file secure

 ## License